seanohue/stonebearer/readme.md

 Clone this repo.
 In the repo's directory, run `npm install` then `node game.js` to play the demo.

+`source ./launch.sh` will launch the game after running the unit tests.

 ###Game Engine
 This game is built on node and rot.js.